Skip to main content

 What is a Snap Port?

-A Snap Port transfers phone numbers from one platform (e.g., Aircall, JustCall, or HighLevel) to Aloware when both platforms use Twilio as their carrier.
+A Snap Port transfers phone numbers from another platform (such as Aircall, JustCall, or HighLevel) to Aloware.
+It works when both platforms use Twilio as their carrier.
+Because the numbers are already on Twilio's network, the transfer is faster than a standard port.

-1. Request your current provider to release the numbers back to Twilio.
+1. Ask your current provider to release the numbers back to Twilio.

 2. Transfer those numbers from Twilio to Aloware.